benjrallen/mayfest2012/wp/wp-content/themes/mayfest2012/README_FUNCTIONS.txt

 Wrote a new JSON API controller called mayfest_migration.php in the plugin controllers folder.
 Make sure to turn it on in the dashboard settings.

 Wrote a migration script in the migration folder at the root of the site.
 Totally sweet, and can reuse for the other post types.

+A custom JSON file caching has been implemented in the theme folder